 For all ROV devices except Deep Blue ROV, the radio button settings cannot be changed.
+See the Deep Blue ROV device documentation for information on setting these radio buttons.

 Vertical offsets of the altitude and depth sensors, relative to the CRP, can be entered here.
 The Altitude Offset is the vertical distance (positive up) from the ROV's CRP to the acoustic beacon tracking the seafloor.
 The Depth Offset is the vertical distance (positive up) from the ROV's CRP to the sensor that provides depth information of the ROV.